satya-arjunan/visocyteold/Documentation/release/Visocyte-5.6.0.md

 ## MotionFX CFG files readers

-ParaView includes a reader to read MotionFX CFG files that describe various types of motions on STL geometries.
+Visocyte includes a reader to read MotionFX CFG files that describe various types of motions on STL geometries.
 The reader can animate the geometries as described in the CFG file without having to re-read the geometry files on each timestep.

 ## Gmsh Reader Plugin

-ParaView has a reader for visualization of high-order polynomial solutions in the Gmsh format.
+Visocyte has a reader for visualization of high-order polynomial solutions in the Gmsh format.

 ## Wavefront OBJ reader